6 min read

 The opportunity: automation, visibility, and control

 Zavanta isn’t just a tool for storing policies.
-It’s a system designed to strengthen the structural weaknesses that cause policy failure.
+It’s a policy management system designed to strengthen the structural weaknesses that cause policy failure.

 Tackling false clarity and silent risk